jmbenck/django-unity-webgl/README.md

-# Unity WebGL integration with Python API using Django
+# Unity WebGL integration with Python Django REST API

 ## This project consist in a Unity game (WebGL) that uses an API made with Python using, mainly, the frameworks: Django and Restframework.
 ### Those are the main functionality of the integration:
 - Admin Dashboard
 - User Authentication
-- Player Registration
+- User Registration
 - Player Score